cerner/fhir.cerner.com/content/millennium/r4/care-provision/care-team.md

 _Implementation Notes_

-* For CareTeam Read operations, only Careteam.read is required.
+* For CareTeam Search operations, only Careteam.read is required.

 ### Authorization Types